richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 # libpyiotcloud

-libpyiotcloud is a dockerized IoT platform for secure remote access and control of an MCU-based smart device from a mobile or desktop web application via REST APIs (<b>HTTP over TLS</b>) with back-end <b>AMQP over TLS</b> connectivity and device-side <b>MQTT over TLS</b> connectivity.
+libpyiotcloud is a dockerized IoT platform for secure remote access and control of an MCU-based smart device from Android/iOS mobile apps and desktop web browser via backend HTTPS REST APIs with AMQPS connectivity and device-side MQTTS connectivity.

 # Background